godpeny/pages/main/src/blog-post.26.md

 # Principal Component Analysis (PCA)
 ## Preliminaries
+### Orthogonal Matrix
+Orthogonal matrix is a real square matrix whose columns and rows are orthogonal vectors.
+$$
+Q^{\top}Q=QQ^{\top}=I
+$$
+Where $Q^{\top}$ is the transpose of $Q$ and $I$ is the identity matrix.

+As a linear transformation, an orthogonal matrix preserves the inner product of vectors.
+Therefore it only acts as an isometry(a distance-preserving transformation) of Euclidean space, such as a rotation, reflection or rotoreflection.
+In other words, it is a unitary transformation(a linear transformation that preserves the inner product).

 ### Eigenvector and Eigenvalue
 An eigenvector is a vector that has its direction unchanged by a given linear transformation.
 Consider an $n{\times }n$ matrix A and a nonzero vector $v$ of length $n$.